-Lake Havasu State Park is known as a destination for spring breakers, but there are three other parks along the Colorado River that offer the same amazing boating, jet-skiing, beach-front relaxing and springtime exploring.
-Check out Cattail Cove State Park, just 25 minutes downriver from Lake Havasu's beaches.
-Cattail Cove has a white sand beach, plenty of camping and RV spots, and great hiking trails to keep you happy and relaxed during your spring break.
-If you head farther south to Parker, you'll reach both Buckskin Mountain and River Island state parks, both set right along the river and offering beautiful campsites, picnic areas, and boat launches.
-Jump on your jet-ski, paddleboard, or tube float, and bask under the Arizona sun!
+Lake Havasu State Park is well known as a destination for spring breakers, but there are three other parks along the Colorado River that offer the same amazing boating, jet-skiing, fishing, beach-front relaxing and springtime exploring.
+Check out Cattail Cove State Park, just 25 minutes downriver from Lake Havasu.
+Cattail Cove has plenty of camping and RV spots, great hiking trails to satisfy your adventuresome side, and beautiful white sand beaches if you're more into relaxation during spring break.
+A bit south you will find Parker, AZ, home to Buckskin Mountain and River Island state parks.
+Both of these gorgeous waterfront parks are set right along the majestic Colorado River and offer spring breakers beautiful campsites, picnic areas, and boat launches.
+Jump on your jet-ski, paddleboard, or float tube, and bask under the Arizona sun!

-Visitors in Arizona for the annual tradition of spring training baseball may want to spend a couple hours to head north and check out what else makes Arizona famous.
-There are five parks you can visit during your trip to Sedona, and one of them offers campsites and camping cabins if you want to extend your stay and make a campsite home base.
+Arizona visitors here to enjoy some spring training baseball or spring break getaway may want to set aside some time to check out Arizona's Red Rock Country.
+There are five parks in the Sedona area, and one of them offers campsites and cabins so you can extend your stay and make the park your home base.

-For your first stop, hop in the car and head to Fort Verde State Historic Park for a tour of the best-preserved fort from the Indian Wars period in the state.
-This historic destination showcases officer's quarters, doctor and surgeon quarters, bachelor quarters, and exhibits from the 1800s.
-Plus, enjoy sweeping views of Camp Verde.
+Next, hop in the car and head to Fort Verde State Historic Park for a tour of the best-preserved fort in the state from the Indian Wars period.
+This historic destination showcases Buffalo Soldiers, officer's quarters, doctor and surgeon areas, bachelor and well-curated exhibits from the 1800s.
+Plus, enjoy sweeping views of Camp Verde!

-After your tour of the Fort, spend about 40 minutes driving to the artist town of Jerome.
-Before heading up the hill to eat, stroll through galleries, or shop on Jerome's scenic streets, stop in at Jerome State Historic Park, housed in the Douglas Mansion.
-This museum is a trip back in time to Jerome's mining-town past, with touchable exhibits and examples of life in 1916.
+After your tour of the Sedona area, spend about 40 minutes driving to the quaint little artist town of Jerome.
+Before heading up the hill to eat, stroll through galleries, or shop your way through Jerome's scenic streets, stop in at Jerome State Historic Park, housed in the Douglas Mansion.
+This museum is a trip back in time to Jerome's mining-town past, with touchable exhibits and examples of life in the early 1900s.

-After the great rainfall Arizona got during fall and winter, state parks in the southern region will be awash in their famous wildflower blooms!
-Springtime weather is great for hiking before the heat of summer sets in, and the sights are impossible to beat!
-Stick close to Phoenix at Lost Dutchman State Park in Apache Junction, a well-known spot and your key to exploring the Superstition Mountains.
-Set up for some camping or stay in one of the new cabins at the park, and hike trails like the moderate Treasure Loop, or summon up your determination and hike the more difficult Siphon Draw to Flat Iron.
+Even during years without great rainfall, these parks still give off gorgeous spring views and laid-back desert vibes.
+Springtime weather is great for hiking, and the vibrant spring sights and mild temps are impossible to beat!
+Stick close to Phoenix at Lost Dutchman State Park in Apache Junction, your key to exploring the famed Superstition Mountains.
+Enjoy some desert camping or stay in one of the air-conditioned cabins!
+Feeling adventurous?...Then hike trails like the moderate Treasure Loop, or summon up your determination and hike the more difficult Siphon Draw to Flat Iron.

-Picacho Peak State Park, 90 minutes south of Phoenix and just 30 minutes outside of Tucson, can be your first stop on the way through your adventure!
-Picacho Peak's campgrounds give you a home at the base of the iconic peak, with hiking and views stretching across the vast desert landscapes.
-And just 30 minutes southeast of Picacho in Tucson, you'll find Catalina State Park, an incredible experience along the Catalina Mountains.
-Catalina's trails will lead you to beautiful creeks and waterfalls you never expected in the heart of the Sonoran Desert.
+Picacho Peak State Park, 90 minutes south of Phoenix and just 30 minutes outside of Tucson, is a great place to stop on your southern Arizona adventure!
+Picacho Peak's campgrounds make a great home base within view of the iconic peak, and plenty of hiking opportunities stretching across the vast desert landscapes.
+Plus, if the wildflowers are popping, this is the place to be!
+Next, just 30 minutes southeast of Picacho in Tucson, you'll find Catalina State Park, an incredible experience at the base of the Santa Catalina Mountains.
+Catalina's trails will lead you to beautiful creeks and waterfalls you never thought you could experience in the arid Sonoran Desert.
 If you prefer, you can set up your campsite here and call this park home for the week with easy access to new adventures!

-For your spring break adventure in southern Arizona, look no further than Patagonia Lake State Park!
-This hidden gem of the state boasts a gorgeous lake with boat-in campsites, white sand beach, brand new camping cabins, RV and tent sites, boat launch, swimming area, and opportunities for birding, hiking, and exploring.
-This fantastic destination is close to several day trip quests, like heading to Tombstone Courthouse, Tubac Presidio, and adjacent Sonoita Creek Natural Area.
+Look no further than Patagonia Lake State Park as a hub for your southern Arizona spring break adventures!
+This hidden gem boasts a gorgeous lake with boat-in campsites, white sand beach, and awesome fishing!
+The camping cabins or RV and tent sites, provide quick access to the swimming area, and opportunities for birding, hiking, and exploring.
+This fantastic destination is within reach of several southern Arizona parks, like Tombstone Courthouse, Tubac Presidio, and adjacent Sonoita Creek Natural Area.